qoda-ng/anckor/README.md

 Anckor aims to be a real-time kernel with a focus on **determinism**, **robustness** and **simplicity**.

 The main goal is to design a lightweight kernel with robust partionning between processes.
 Its architecture and API has to be as simple as possible to lower the cost of application design and maintenance.

-To achieve this, a particular attention is done on keeping as fewer system calls as possible.
+A particular attention is done on keeping as fewer system calls as possible.

 All design choices are recorded following the [ADR](./doc/arch/README.md) framework.

 ## Features

 * Preemptive, tickless scheduler with priorities
-* Riscv 64 bits architecture support
+* Riscv64 architecture support

 ## Getting started